-TA: Tony Farace
+TA: Matthew Newton Email: mnewton@ufl.edu

-Email: afarace@ufl.edu
+Office Hours: TBA

-Office Hours: 10:00-11:30 Tuesdays and Thursdays, and by appointment Due to COVID-19 concerns, office hours will be held over Zoom and through email only
+Due to COVID-19 concerns, office hours will be held over Zoom and through email only

 Because we expect a higher number of online communication this semester, please use Canvas messaging to contact the instructor or TA.
 If you do use email, please make sure to include "Skeleton Keys" or "ANT 3520" in the subject line.